bsdfzzzy/discount/README.md

     This is to automatically create products.json.

 ###input.js
     To normalizing the input of note.
+Add the ITEMXXXXXX what you want to buy to the array input.Now there are some default settings.

 ###read_file.js
     Read products.json.